Custom Web Design by Rainbo Design

 } // end addCSSRule()

 You can use either a class selector (ie. ".theClass") or an ID selector (ie. "#theID") when you call the addCSSRule function, along with the content of the rule, (ie. "font-size:12px").
+Just remember to include the entire identifier when you call the function.

 Remove A Rule From A StyleSheet With JavaScript